zio/zio-http/docs/website/docs/v1.x/getting-started.md

 ### Routing

  For handling routes, Http Domain has a `collect` method that, accepts different requests and produces responses.
-Pattern matching on the route is supported by the framework
+Pattern matching on the route is supported by the framework.
 The example below shows how to create routes:

 ```scala